"To fight monsters, we created monsters of our own."

 - BattleTech (1984): Tactical wargame centered on giant piloted robots (or mechs).
 Had a focus on team tactics, ie groups of mechs fighting each other.
 Spawned the BattleTech Expanded Universe franchise.

-- Dungeons & Dragons module WG7 Castle Greyhawk.
-On Level 5 there's a battle between an Apparatus of Kwalish and an iron golem piloted by an orc.
-It's a parody of FASA's BattleTech game (the orc is even named "Fahzah").
+- In the Greyhawk setting module WG7, Castle Greyhawk, a battle between an Apparatus of Kwalish and an iron golem piloted by an orc takes place on level 5.
+It's an Affectionate Parody of FASA's BattleTech game (the orc is even named "Fahzah").

 - King of Tokyo is all about kaiju battling each other.